The 6 Parts of a Hardware Startup You Must Conquer to Succeed

-One of the biggest mistakes I see entrepreneurs and startups make, is they spend years on product development without thinking about any other parts of the business.
+One of the biggest mistakes I see entrepreneurs and startups make is they spend years on product development without thinking about any other parts of the business.
 In this article you will discover all of the parts required for a successful business.

 In the mind of many entrepreneurs bringing a new product to market is a two-step process.
 First they make it, then they sell it.
 Oh, if only it were that simple!

 But product development is only one part of a hardware business.
 If you neglect any of the other parts of the business, there’s no way you’re going to ever succeed.